 A jury panel of 60 was whittled down to 18 at Nottingham Crown Court and a list of more than 100 names of potential witnesses was read out.

 DAY 2, TUE, FEB 12

-The final jurors were chosen and the case against the Philpotts and Mosley was opened by the prosecution.
-Richard Latham QC told the court that the trio started the blaze as part of a plan to frame Philpott's former lover, Lisa Willis, "that went horribly wrong".
+The jurors were chosen and the case against the Philpotts and Mosley was opened by the prosecution.
+Richard Latham QC told the court the trio started the blaze as part of a plan to frame Philpott's former lover, Lisa Willis, "that went horribly wrong".
 On the morning of the fire, Ms Willis and Philpott had been due in court to discuss residency of the four children they had together.

 DAY 3, WED, FEB 13